 Describe your business and how it got started?

-Describe what you both do full time, besides running a vintage shop online.
+Describe what you do full time besides your shop/blog?

-Do you have any tips for people who are interested in opening a shop?
+Do you have any tips for someone looking to open up a shop online?